choiharam/card/README.md

 	The game ends only if the deck is empty.
 	And the winner will be the one who has more points at the end.
+	But if both player has the same point and the deck is empty at the same time, then the Attacker wins.

 		- The Defender gets 1 point for each OUTPUT.
 		- The Defender gets 1 point in every turn, when the Loudspeaker is making sound.